kpalang/mirth-plugin-guide/Readme.md

 __Linux__:
 1. You're on Linux.
 You figure it out :) Linux should be very similar to MacOS.
 Find the install path to the JAR, run the jar with the `-k` flag.

-The full list of flags can be found when running `launcher --help`, but I'll list the options for launche version 1.2.0 here:
+The full list of flags can be found when running `launcher --help`, but I'll list the options for launcher version 1.2.0 here:
 ```
 usage: launch
  -a,--address <arg>            The address to connect to Mirth Connect